 Knowledge at the Heart of the Curriculum

+At St Anne’s, teaching staff are passionate about history and plan lessons to enthuse and enthral all children through knowledge-rich lessons.
 Learning knowledge is not an endpoint in itself, it is a springboard to learning more knowledge.
-Each unit in our overview is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their disciplinary knowledge (historical skills).
+Each unit in our overview is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their chronological and disciplinary knowledge.
 Each unit of work is planned carefully to ensure concepts are taught in optimal order to support children's understanding.
-As well as developing a breadth of historical knowledge, we want our children to become skillful historians.
-Each unit of work has an emphasis on historical enquiry where children investigate historically framed questions whilst also developing historical enquiries of their own.
-In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through visits (live and/or virtual), handling artifacts (and/or quality representations of artefacts) and engaging in fieldwork in the locality.
+Our history curriculum utilises the power of narrative from the Early Years onwards to develop vocabulary and as a means to support understanding of historical concepts, both through planned fictional stories and storytelling in (and between) lessons.
+Children have access to historical texts in class and as part of their home-reading selection.
+In addition to substantive and disciplinary knowledge, children will develop their experiential knowledge through visits (live and/or virtual), handling artefacts (and/or quality representations of artefacts) and engaging in fieldwork in the locality.

-Key historical concepts sit at the core of our curriculum to support our cildren to secure these abstract concepts through repeated encounters in their specific contexts.
+Key historical concepts sit at the core of our curriculum to support our children to secure these abstract concepts through repeated encounters in their specific contexts.

 Valuing Our Local Heritage